 Enrol now and gain your CPD-accredited Care Certificate course aligned with Skills for Care & CQC standards.

 The care certificate course covers all 16 Care Certificate Standards set by Skills for Care, including person-centred care, safeguarding, infection prevention and control, equality and diversity, communication, and basic life support.
-You’ll gain practical knowledge to deliver safe, compassionate support, handle information securely, and work safely in care settings.
+You’ll gain essential knowledge to deliver safe, compassionate support, handle information securely, and work safely in care settings.

 Yes, the Care Certificate remains valid in 2025 and beyond, fully aligned with Skills for Care standards and CQC compliance.
 Updated to include the 16th standard on autism awareness and learning disabilities, it continues to serve as the recognised foundation for safe, high-quality care across the UK.

 The Care Certificate course can be studied through online learning, covering all knowledge units virtually.
 However, to meet the Skills for Care framework, your workplace assessment must be completed in person.
-A manager or assessor must observe and sign off your practical competencies to achieve full certification.
+A manager or assessor must observe and sign off your competencies to achieve full certification.

 The Care Certificate is nationally recognised across the UK by the Care Quality Commission (CQC), NHS Trusts, and adult social care employers.
 Developed by Skills for Care, Skills for Health, and Health Education England, it’s the accepted induction standard ensuring safe, competent, and person-centred care delivery.